Tim Minchin: Television and radio

 In December 2011, Minchin performed a specially written song called "Woody Allen Jesus" on The Jonathan Ross Show.
 However, despite the show's producers and ITV's lawyers approving the composition for broadcast, it was removed at the last minute.
 Responding on his blog, Minchin stated: "Someone got nervous and sent the tape to ITV's director of television, Peter Fincham.
 And Peter Fincham demanded that I be cut from the show.
 He did this because he's scared of the ranty, shit-stirring, right-wing press, and of the small minority of Brits who believe they have a right to go through life protected from anything that challenges them in any way."

 In August 2012, Minchin appeared on Chain Reaction, first being interviewed by Derren Brown, and later interviewing Caitlin Moran.

 In 2013, Minchin played rock star Atticus Fetch in Californication.

 In 2015, Minchin guest starred in the Australian comedy television series, No Activity.

+In 2015, Minchin played the role of Smasher in the Australian TV mini series The Secret River.

 In 2018, Minchin acted in Squinters, an ABC comedy.

-In 2019, Minchin acted in and wrote Upright, a television series appearing on Fox Showcase in Australia and Sky Atlantic in the UK.
+In 2019, Minchin starred as Lucky Flynn in the TV series Upright (which he also co-wrote), alongside Milly Alcock as Meg.
+The series appeared on Fox Showcase in Australia and Sky Atlantic in the UK and in 2022, the second season was released.

 In 2020, Minchin performed the opening and closing songs for the BAFTA awards ceremony, which took place behind closed doors.
-The opening number was written specifically for the event.
-The latter was a version of his song "Carry You".
+The opening number was written specifically for the event and the latter was a version of his song "Carry You", which he wrote for his TV series Upright.
 The BBC received widespread condemnation for cutting the final song, which had been prerecorded, short for timing purposes.

 In an interview with Forbes in August 2020, Minchin revealed that while living and working in Los Angeles, he had been pitched a semi-autobiographical sitcom.
 "There was a project that a writer pitched to Warner Bros., which was a vehicle for me along the lines of a Seinfeld, where there was a character called Tim, who was a musical comedian had moved to LA from London.
 He was a big star in London, but no one cared about him in LA."

-In 2022, the second season of the Foxtel comedy drama Upright started production.

-Theatre
+In 2023, Minchin portrayed Darius Cracksworth in the Australian series The Artful Dodger.
+The series is a sequel to the Charles Dickens novel Oliver Twist (1838).

+In 2024, Minchin wrote a song for the Netflix series Eric called "Good Day Sunshine", a theme song for a fictional show in the series.